cbteeple/hand_arm_cbt/README.md

 <a name="pick-place-cartesian"/>

 #### Cartesian Space
 You can set up pick-and-place routine using cartesian poses, then use MoveIt! to do the IK and motion planning.
+In this tutorial we will use the files located in "_traj_setup/examples_".
+When you pass the names of these files to ROS in the `roslaunch` command, you never need to use file extensions.

 - Build a routine
-	- Create a yaml file similar to the ones in "traj_setup"
+	- Create a yaml file similar to the ones in "_traj_setup/examples_"
 	- Set the poses and grasping settings you want to use.
-	- `roslaunch hand_arm pick-place-build.launch traj:=[FILENAME]` This command automatically builds a trajectory using the format described above.
+	- `roslaunch hand_arm pick-place-build.launch traj:=examples/2finger_single` Build a single trajectory
-	- `roslaunch hand_arm pick-place-build-multi.launch traj:=[FILENAME]` Build a family of trajectories
+	- `roslaunch hand_arm pick-place-build-multi.launch traj:=examples/2finger_grid` Build a family of trajectories

 - Plan a routine
 	- _This requires that you bring up the robot and start MoveIt!
 See [Prerequisites](#Prerequisites) section above._
-	- Plan a single trajectory: `roslaunch hand_arm pick-place-plan.launch traj:=[FILENAME]`
+	- Plan a single trajectory: `roslaunch hand_arm pick-place-plan.launch traj:=examples/2finger_single`
-	- Plan a grid: `roslaunch hand_arm pick-place-plan-multi.launch traj:=[FILENAME]` Build a family of trajectories
+	- Plan a grid: `roslaunch hand_arm pick-place-plan-multi.launch traj:=examples/2finger_grid` Build a family of trajectories
-	- These commands use MoveIt! to plan a trajectory based on poses, then saves the resulting joint space trajectory.
+	- These commands use MoveIt! to plan trajectories based on poses, then save the resulting joint-space trajectories.

 - Run a planned routine
-	- Run a single trajectory: `roslaunch hand_arm pick-place-run.launch traj:=[FILENAME] reps:=[# REPS]`
+	- Run a single trajectory: `roslaunch hand_arm pick-place-run.launch traj:=examples/2finger_single reps:=[# REPS]`
 		- **traj** (_required_) the filename of a single trajectory (no .yaml extension)
 		- **reps** (_optional_, default: 1) Number of reps to perform
 		- **save** (_optional_, default: false) Save data for each rep of the trajectory, then pickle them

-	- Run a grid: `roslaunch hand_arm pick-place-run-multi.launch traj:=[FILENAME] reps:=[# REPS]`
+	- Run a grid: `roslaunch hand_arm pick-place-run-multi.launch traj:=examples/2finger_grid`
 		- **traj** (_required_) the folder name of a grid.
 		- **reps** (_optional_, default: 1) Number of reps to perform
 		- **start** (_optional_, default: 0) The permutation index to start at